 Changing the database does not automatically transfer your data to the new database.
 Please follow the steps below to backup your data so that you can restore it after the change.

 Backup Your Current Installation

-When changing the database for an existing installation you must import your Artifactory metadata content.
+When changing the database for an existing installation you must first perform a Full System Export using the "Exclude Content" option.
+Once your new database is set up and configured, you will import this data to re-populate your Artifactory metadata content.

 Setup the New Database